Perturbation-theory informed integrators for cosmological simulations

 and similarly for the second half of the drift.
 Since the Symplectic~2 integrator does not make use of the growth factor $D$, we parametrise the Hubble parameter in terms of the scale factor $a$ here rather than rewriting the integral in terms of $D$.
 The kick is given by

 from which one finds (by rewriting $\vecb{P}$ in terms of $\vecb{\mPi}$)

-The standard Symplectic 2 integrator and \textsc{FastPM} thus have the same momentum factor $p$; however, $q$ differs, for which reason the kick of the Symplectic 2 integrator does not satisfy the Zel'dovich consistency condition in Eq.~\eqref{eq:zeldovich_consistency_condition}. \end{counterexample}
+The standard Symplectic~2 integrator and \textsc{FastPM} thus have the same momentum factor $p$; however, \textsc{FastPM} adjusts the choice of the factor $q$, for which reason the kick of the Symplectic~2 integrator does not satisfy the Zel'dovich consistency condition in Eq.~\eqref{eq:zeldovich_consistency_condition}, in addition to the fact that the drift does not have the correct form in order to follow the Zel'dovich trajectories. \end{counterexample}